Internal Medicine Residency Program

 What are the strengths of your program?

 Our program gives an opportunity to learn in an environment that offers comprehensive, individualized learning from skilled University of North Carolina-appointed full-time faculty.
 Our faculty members devote the time to teach in a collegial, close-knit atmosphere and serve as mentors to our residents.
 Lifelong learning skills and the clinical use of medical informatics are emphasized.
 Our program is often described as having a "family-like" atmosphere.
-Faculty and staff are very accessible to residents.
+Faculty and staff are routinely accessible to residents.
 Residents are able to work in diverse fields upon graduation and we have had very successful match rates for fellowship.
-We have an excellent curriculum and are proud of our 100% ABIM board pass rate for the last 3 years and a 96% ABIM board pass rate in the last 5 years.
+We have an excellent curriculum and are proud of our 94% ABIM board pass rate for the last 3 years and a 96.4% ABIM board pass rate in the last 5 years.

 What type of accreditation does your program have?

 Our program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 We received a six-year accreditation, the maximum awarded by the council in 2008.
 We have received continued accreditation since that time.
 The ACGME requires that the program and the institution complete extensive documentation, have an on-site review and be evaluated by the Residency Review Committee (RRC) of the ACGME regularly.
 We are following these requirements.

 Does your program participate in ERAS and NRMP for the match?